-Infrastructure procurement: The procurement of goods or services, including any and local sphere of government.
+Infrastructure procurement: The procurement of goods or services, including any local sphere of government.

-Organ of State: Any department of state or administration in the national, provincial strategy and procurement procedure for a particular procurement.
+Organ of State: Any department of state or administration in the national, provincial and and procurement procedure for a particular procurement.

-Procurement strategy: The selected packaging, contracting, pricing and targeting with start and end dates, performed to achieve the project objective.
+Procurement strategy: The selected packaging, contracting, pricing and targeting strategy start and end dates, performed to achieve the project objective.

-Project: A unique set of processes consisting of coordinated and controlled activities stage deliverable.
+Project: A unique set of processes consisting of coordinated and controlled activities with c) ABBREVIATIONS

-Stage: A collection of periodical and logically related activities in the Project
+Stage: A collection of periodical and logically related activities in the Project Management

-Management Control Stages that culminates in the completion of an end of
+Control Stages that culminates in the completion of an end of stage deliverable.